 Clyde 1 Use Selective Bias Reporting Against A Man Adamantly Pleading “Not Guilty” To Any Crime In Relation To Being “Accused Of Approaching School Girl in Lane”

-Clyde 1 are at it again, biasedly reporting about allegations against a man during his trial on a daily basis, Clyde 1 uses a writing style that implies events took place without saying so explicitly.
+Clyde 1 are at it again, biased reporting in regards to allegations against a man during his trial on a daily basis, Clyde 1 uses a writing style that implies events took place without saying so explicitly.
 This is a media tactic used to name and shame accused individuals before they have been convicted of any crimes.
 Despite Adnan Ahmed adamantly saying he is not guilty, Clyde 1 decide to release an online article using selective quotes from court witness testimonies that are negative in nature, leaving out anything to the contrary to imply the man’s innocence.
 This is a common trick used by Clyde 1 in order to influence public/ jury perception which can result in a conviction even if the accused is innocent!
 Anonymity should be given to both the accused and the accusers until court proceedings are complete.
-Clyde 1 have however invested interest in having Ahmed convicted as they can be sued for defamation if he isn’t.
+Clyde 1 however have a vested interest in having Ahmed convicted as they can be sued for defamation if he isn’t.

 Clyde 1 start their article by saying; “a man accused of a series of offences against women left two schoolgirls feeling uncomfortable and intimidated when he approached them in the streets a court has heard.”
 The man accused maintains he is not guilty.
 The series of alleged “offences” are alleged conversations with women during the day time in vastly populated streets.
 The accusations of “feeling uncomfortable and intimidated” have not been proven.
 The “schoolgirls” are above the legal age of consent in the UK, 17 and 16.
 The alleged conversations are said by the two witnesses to have took place around 10am approximately, school had already started.
 The witnesses stated, “they were in there last year (6th year) of high school in 2016,” to the court.
 This is several months before a college or university course would begin should students at the late stage of high school wish to continue further education.